drgerg/PiNet/README.md

-# PiNet: My Home Automation Solution.
+# PiNet: My Home Automation Solution in 2023.

 ## No Cloud.
 No Data-sharing.
 Simple browser interface.

 Why describe my home control network here?
 Well, it's complicated.
 Bottom line, if I did it, you can do it.
 And you might want to.
 So here's how it started, and here's what I did.
+(There is more at [drgerg.com](https://www.drgerg.com/pinet-one-simple-wish.html).)

 There are a bunch of Home Automation options out there, but none of them made me feel good.
 Besides that, I really didn't set out to do a whole centralized control system, it just sorta morphed from a simple wish.